Who Killed Lucy Beale?: Investigation following Lucy's death

 When Lauren reopens LB Lettings for business, she discovers the email intended for her but read by Lucy on the night of her death.
 The sender is asking that they meet and Lauren suspects it was sent by Lucy's killer.
 She takes the information to the police but they tell her they are already looking into the matter.
-Lauren arranges to meet the person herself at a cafe on Walford Common and is stunned to discover it is her former lover, Jake.
+Lauren arranges to meet the person herself at a café on Walford Common and is stunned to discover it is her former lover, Jake.
 Jake says that he sent Lauren the email, hoping to reconcile with Lauren and used a false name, guessing she would not reply if she knew it was from him.
-He arranged to meet her at the cafe, but instead found Lucy there.
+He arranged to meet her at the café, but instead found Lucy there.
 Jake explains he was very drunk and Lucy accompanied him back to Walford in an unlicensed taxi.
 He cannot remember any more details.
 Lauren does not believe him and suspects he made a pass at Lucy, was rejected, he lashed out and killed her.
 Lauren visits the police again.
 The police arrest Jake after finding Lucy's blood and one of her earrings in his flat.
 He is later charged with her murder.

 On the day of Lucy's funeral, Max's youngest daughter, Abi, tells Max that she knew about his sexual relationship with Lucy and that it was she who sent the email and photograph.
 The relationship is made public and he is ostracised by the residents of Walford.
 Sharon Rickman (Letitia Dean) is also concerned when she overhears Cindy talking to Ian about his false alibi.
 After the funeral, Tamwar Masood (Himesh Patel) finds a note in the church to Lucy, "ROT IN HELL".
 He recognises the handwriting as Whitney's and confronts her.
 Whitney claims that Lucy had been relentlessly cyber-bullying her about her weight and appearance.
 She admits that she hated Lucy, but denies killing her.
 Tamwar agrees not to say anything.
 Following the funeral, Jane decides to take Bobby back to Cardiff with her, wanting to give him a new start away from the shadow of Lucy's death.